mainrs/typst-ibanator/README.md

 # typst-iban-formatter

-> Format IBAN numbers according to ISO 13616-1.
+> Validate and format IBAN numbers according to ISO 13616-1.

 ## Usage